cssinjs/jss/docs/plugins.md

 ## JSS Plugins.

 Plugins API allows to modify every rule at creation time.
 It's design is similar to connect's middleware.
-A plugin can for e.g. add new style properties or modify values.
+A plugin can for e.g. add new style properties, modify values or even add new rules.

 A number of [plugins](https://github.com/jsstyles?query=jss-) do exist already.
 We are happy to add more.